1. AI Systems We Use

 - Conformity Assessment: Conducting conformity assessments as required

-- Inform Employees: You must inform employees that AI is used to transcribe and analyze their workplace conversations and generate performance metrics
+- Inform Employees: Inform employees that AI is used to transcribe and analyze their workplace conversations and generate performance metrics.

-- Human Review: You must ensure that a qualified human reviews AI-generated outputs before making employment decisions (hiring, firing, promotion, demotion, disciplinary actions)
+- Human Review: Ensure that a qualified human reviews AI-generated outputs before making employment decisions (hiring, firing, promotion, demotion, disciplinary actions).

-- Inform Workers' Representatives: Where applicable, inform workers' representatives and affected workers that they will be subject to the high-risk AI system (Article 26(7))
+- Inform Workers' Representatives: Where applicable, inform workers' representatives (works councils, unions) and affected workers.

-- Data Protection Impact Assessment: Conduct a DPIA under GDPR before deploying the system, as required for high-risk AI systems that process personal data
+- Data Protection Impact Assessment: Conduct a DPIA where required by applicable data protection law.

 7. No AI Training on Customer Data